DataBiosphere/toil/docs/running/cloud/amazon.rst

    For example, if you ``export TOIL_AWS_TAGS='{"project-name": "variant-calling"}'`` in your shell before using Toil, AWS resources created by Toil will be tagged with a ``project-name`` tag with the value ``variant-calling``.

+   You can also set the ``TOIL_APPLIANCE_SELF`` environment variable to one of the `Toil project's Docker images`_, if you would like to launch a cluster using a different version of Toil than the one you have installed.

 .. _AWS account: https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/
 .. _key pair: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html
 .. _Amazon's instructions : http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws
 .. _install: http://docs.aws.amazon.com/cli/latest/userguide/installing.html
 .. _configure: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
 .. _blog instructions: https://toilpipelines.wordpress.com/2018/01/18/running-toil-autoscaling-with-aws/
+.. _Toil project's Docker images: https://quay.io/repository/ucsc_cgl/toil?tag=latest&tab=tags

 .. _awsJobStore: